shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 ## Numerical Solution

-Let me show you right off the bat that numerical simulation indicates on average, it takes 89 days (or 356 trials) to collect all fossils.
+With the help of any modern computing device, numerical simulation indicates that on average, it takes 89 days (or 356 trials) to collect all fossils.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_1.png" />